naveenun10/naveenun10/README.md

 ## 👨‍💻 About Me

-🎓 Pursuing B.Tech in Computer Science & Engineering at Lovely Professional University -💻 Passionate Software Developer with a knack for:
+🎓 Pursuing B.Tech in Electronics And Communication Engineering at Siddarth Institute Of Science And Technology.
+-💻 Passionate Software Developer with a knack for:
--🤖 Machine Learning (especially Reinforcement Learning) -🌐 MERN Stack Development
+-🤖 Machine Learning (especially Reinforcement Learning) -🌐 Full Stack Development
 -🧠 Natural Language Processing (NLP)
 -📈 Data Structures & Algorithms (DSA)